Man Up | Ep. 92 • March 28, 2016

 So it make sense right.
 So I realized like authenticity, vulnerability, not pretending to know more than I do, becoming from a sincere place of wanting to learn more, thinking hard, and really applying myself earnestly, sincerely – all of those traits not like trying to impress them by what I knew but trying to impress them by how bad I want it and how bad I’m willing to work for it and how much I’m going to work for it.
 Those are the things.
 Those are the traits that impress teachers, mentors, coaches, people in positions of authority, people that are worthy of your respect.

 So you can only show that not by the impressive end results but by the process.
 Everybody can do the process.
 Show the work that you’re doing.
 Show them the work.
 Show them the sincerity.
-One of those things that started happening to me in my undergrad was I started to develop dark circles into my eyes.
+One of those things that I didn’t plan to mention but that started happening to me in my undergrad was I started to develop dark circles into my eyes.

 I went later and found out from a doctor it’s just thinner skin under the eyes.
 I was getting plenty of sleep but the professors thought I wasn’t getting sleep.
 They thought I was working around-the-clock and I started to notice like they would say things like, “David, you know I’m so glad you worked really hard.
 You deserve a rest.”
 I actually did back it up by working really hard and doing all nighters, so those then they became really dark circles but that’s where I got the respect.